Google Places: How to Stand Out

 Marketing your business, product or service online via Google Places can be tricky.
 Immediately, you are faced with millions upon millions of competitors, all with one goal, to get your potential customer to pick your page, amongst the many others, to click, to go into, to visit, and ultimately, to purchase what you are selling.
-While everybody seems to have a different way of achieving this, we at Discount Web Designer have come to rely on a fail-safe formula for creating our Google Local ads.
+While everybody seems to have a different way of achieving this, we at Mark My Words Media have come to rely on a fail-safe formula for creating our Google Local ads.
 Below is a detailed account on how we make our Google Locals.
 Read up, take some notes, and pay attention, because should you do everything correctly, trust us when we say that your customers will certainly come knocking!

 Here, we cover every aspect of what you would find in a standard Google Local Ad.
 Like any landing page, there are some basics that every Google Local Ad needs, and these are as follows: